leaf-bci/leaf-bci.github.io/doc/datasets/instruction-tuning-datasets.md

 - **Channels:** remove `ECG ECG` and `EEG A2-A1`; remove the first four characters from all remaining source channel names.
 - **Signal processing:** resample to 200 Hz, band-pass 0.1-70 Hz, divide each continuous recording into non-overlapping 4-second windows, concatenate both conditions, and apply the shared pipeline.
 - **Output:** `Workload.h5`.
-- **Split:** subjects 00-31 train/validation, subjects 32-35 test; validation is every fifth sample within the first group.
+- **Split:** subjects 00-31 form the train/validation pool; subjects 32-35 are test.

 ### ADHD_AliMotie